AdobeDocs/analytics.en/help/analyze/reports-analytics/getting-started.md

       >[!NOTE]
       >
-      >In January 2016, Adobe ended support for Internet Explorer 9 and 10.
-You can continue to use earlier browser versions, but Adobe will not be testing against earlier versions, and will not fix any issues with them.
-Your browser experience may degrade over time, and you run a security risk by using such a browser.
-Adobe strongly recommends that you upgrade to a supported version.
+      >Adobe ended support for Internet Explorer 11 within Adobe Analytics on November 13, 2018.
+Please switch to Microsoft Edge or another supported browser, as soon as possible.

 * Cookies and JavaScript must be enabled.
 * 1024 x 768 monitor resolution with 16-bit color depth (or higher).